Welcome to Troop 306

 Camping and Adventures

-We camp once a month and attend Scout Camporees throughout the year.
-We also spend one week during the summer at a Scout Summer camp.
-Every few years we also go on a high adventure trip to Philmount, Boundry Waters, or to a National Jamboree.
+We camp once a month (in hot or cold weather) and attend Scout Camporees throughout the year.
+We also spend one week during the summer at a scout summer camp.
+Every two to three years our troop hosts our own summer camp.
+Every two to three years we also journey out to a high adventure trip to Philmount, Boundry Waters, or to a National Jamboree.

 EquipmentNew scouts should always have their 10 Essentials on every trip.
-Full list available in the BSA Scout handbook and at troop306avon.com/10.
+A full list available in the BSA Scout handbook and at troop306avon.com/10.
 Additionally each scout should have:

 Schedule of Troop Events